benvaljean/benvaljean.github.io/_posts/2009-04-21-System_writer_is_not_found_in_the_backup_Error_(Windows_Server_Backup).markdown

 ### Resolution

 1\.
-Issues with cryptographic can onrmally be resolved by restarting the service.
+Issues with cryptographic can normally be resolved by restarting the service.
 If this does not resolve the issue look for entries in the event log when the service was restarted.\
 2. The correct permissions for %windir%\\\\winsxs\\\\filemaps are: